James Strachey Barnes

-James Strachey Barnes (1890–1955) was a British theorist of Fascism.
+James Strachey Barnes (1890–1955) was a theorist of British fascism.

 Life

 He was born in India, the son of Hugh Shakespear Barnes and his wife Winifred Strachey, daughter of Sir John Strachey.
-Brought up in Florence by his Strachey grandparents, he was educated at St Aubyns School Eton College and King's College, Cambridge.
+Brought up in Florence by his Strachey grandparents, he was educated at St Aubyns School, Eton College and King's College, Cambridge.
 He became a Roman Catholic convert in 1914.